-Health starts long before illness -- in our homes, neighborhoods, schools, and jobs.¬†¬†With¬†chronic diseases like obesity, diabetes and asthma threating¬†our physical and financial well-being, the Douglas County Health Department is focused on ensuring the places that touch are daily lives¬†are ones where "the¬†healthy choice is¬†the easy choice."
+Health starts in our homes, neighborhoods, schools, and jobs. ¬†In many ways, our ZIP code is as important to our health as our genetic code. ¬†With¬†chronic diseases like obesity, diabetes and asthma threatening¬†our physical and financial well-being, the Douglas County Health Department is focused on ensuring the places that touch are daily lives¬†are ones where "the¬†healthy choice is¬†the easy choice."

 We are working to achieve this in several ways: